Skeeter: He's real brainy.

 - The Devil May Cry series Hothead Dante and calculating Vergil.

 - Final Fantasy IV: Palom and Porom.
-Palom is the mischievous user of black magic, and Porom is the mild-mannered user of white magic.
+Palom is the bouncy, mischievous user of black magic, and Porom is the serious-minded user of white magic.

 - MOTHER 3: Lucas is shy and withdrawn, while Claus is rash and reckless.